 To begin, there are two main categories of acne patients deal with: Non-Inflammatory Acne and Inflammatory Acne.
 Under these two main categories are several subgroups, which we will discuss in further detail below:

 Whiteheads are one type of acne many people deal with.
 They are small, white or flesh-colored bumps on the skin.
 When whiteheads mature, they have a white head (hence the name), and a red rim around the outside.
 Oftentimes, the skin surrounding the whitehead appears to be pulled tight.
 This is a minor form of acne and usually doesn’t cause scarring.

 Blackheads are another common, but mild form of acne, which presents as a small, dark spot on the skin.
 They are sometimes raised, but other times, they are almost flat against the skin.
 Blackheads have their dark color as a result of dirt trapped in a pore.

 Non-Inflammatory Acne Treatment Options

-Non-inflammatory acne treatment options can be found over the counter at your local Spring drugstore.
+Non-inflammatory acne treatment options can be found over the counter at your local drugstore.
 When choosing the best options, look for these active ingredients: